mushabell/Software-Construction-Apocalyptic-Odyssey/README.md

 ## Project Description
 This project was inspired by a show that we all watched about a zombie apocalypse.
 The survival of the group of a few highschoolers and a professor was dependent on the strategic moves that they made.
 To simulate this show, we have multiple characters for the user to choose from, advantages and disadvantages for each character, and each character will have a unique journey to survive the apocalypse.
 The goal in this project is to make decisions that allow your character to exit the college campus without dying.
 The name of the project is “Apocalyptic Odyssey”.
 We plan to use C++, VS Code, GitHub, and terminal for user input/output.
 The input/output of our project will be in the VS Code terminal.
 Features of this project include characters that the user can choose from which have advantages and disadvantages.
 The characters can gain advantages throughout the game such as weapons to help them survive the apocalypse.
 The user will be given prompts in the terminal and will have multiple options to choose from on how to react to each situation that is given to them such as run, attack, hide, use an advantage, or use a specific weapon.
 The character is given a progress bar to track how well the character is surviving the apocalypse.
 When decisions are made that are bad for the character they will die.
 To keep the game suspenseful, weapons can only be used once, however, users are given the option to work with the other characters throughout the game to help them win the obstacles.

- > ## Phase II
- > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to:
- > * Create an "Epic" (note) for each feature.
-Place these epics in the `Product Backlog` column
- > * Complete your first *sprint planning* meeting to plan out the next 7 days of work.
- >   * Break down the "Epics" into smaller actionable user stories (i.e. smaller development tasks).
-Convert them into issues and assign them to team members.
-Place these in the `TODO` column (aka Sprint Backlog).
- >   * These cards should represent roughly 7 days worth of development time for your team.
-Then, once the sprint is over you should be repeating these steps to plan a new sprint, taking you until your second scrum meeting with the reader in phase III.
- > * Schedule two check-ins using Calendly.
-Both time slots should be during your lab on week 6.
-Your entire team must be present for both check-ins.
- >   * The first check-in needs to be scheduled with your lab TA.
-During that meeting, you will discuss your project design/class diagram from phase II.
- >   * The second check-in should be scheduled with a reader.
-During that meeting you will discuss:
- >     * The tasks you are planning for the first sprint
- >     * How work will be divided between the team members
 ## User Interface Specification
- > Include a navigation diagram for your screens and the layout of each of those screens as desribed below.
-For all the layouts/diagrams, you can use any tool such as PowerPoint or a drawing program.
-(Specification requirement is adapted from the User Interface Design Document Template of CMSC 345 at the University of Maryland Global Campus)

 ### Navigation Diagram
-> Draw a diagram illustrating how the user can navigate from one screen to another.
-Here is an [example](https://creately.com/diagram/example/ikfqudv82/user-navigation-diagram-classic?r=v).
-It can be useful to label each symbol that represents a screen so that you can reference the screens in the next section or the rest of the document if necessary.
-Give a brief description of what the diagram represents.

 ![CS100-Project-NavigationDiagram_version1](https://github.com/cs100/final-project-nvank001_jsama031_rkahn007_abell062/assets/165875194/c270cae2-fc51-4e1e-b683-1945ec244699)